Level 4 – Layered Bugs (≈ 10 minutes, stretch)

 LevelLoader.loadEnemiesForLevel. - For the given

-level, see which branch runs and what it returns. - Step back to
+level, see which branch runs and what it returns. - Fix the null issue you observe first.

 demoLevelsand then Step IntocomputeDifficulty.